tc39/proposal-smart-pipelines/readme.md

 ```

 This behavior is in order to fulfill the [goals][] of [simple scoping][] and of
-["don’t shoot me in the foot"][]: it prevents the origin of any topic from being
+[“don’t shoot me in the foot”][]: it prevents the origin of any topic from being
 difficult to find.
 It also fulfills the goal of [forward compatibility][] with
 future [additional features][].